ethical-buddy/ethical-buddy/README.md

         },
     }

-    fmt.Println(engineer)
+    fmt.Println(me)
 }

+// SIGNAL > NOISE

+┌─ ethical-buddy@github
+│
+├─ build things close to the machine
+├─ read the implementation
+├─ question assumptions
+├─ contribute upstream
+├─ document what I learn
+└─ repeat

-08 // FIND ME
+// CONNECT

-root@ethical-buddy:~# _

-I don't just want to use systems.
-I want to know why they work, where they fail, and how to build better ones.
+“I don't just want to use systems.
+I want to know why they work, where they fail, and how to build better ones.”